 Growth Rate: 24 to 36 Inches per Year.

 Longevity 40 to 150 years.

-Leaves Round, Blue Green, Gray Green or Medium Green, Red, Gold or Multicolored, Deciduous.
+Leaves Round, Bluish Green or Silver or Gray Green, Red or Orange, Deciduous.

 Flowers Showy.
 Purple.
 Flowers in Spring.
 Has perfect flowers (male and female parts in each flower).